medialab/minet/docs/cli.md

 The urls in the medias_url column have a limited life time.
 It is not the case for the url in main_thumbnail_url, which corresponds to the first image (the video cover if the first media is a video).
 Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

 positional arguments:
-  column                      This argument can either take the username or user url on which we want to retrieve posts or the name of the column containing those usernames or user urls. file                        CSV file containing the Instagram usernames or user urls.
+  column                      Name of the CSV column containing usernames or user urls or a single username or user url. file                        CSV file containing the usernames or user urls.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
   -l LIMIT, --limit LIMIT     Maximum number of posts to retrieve per user.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 example: